 The plans contractually limit the benefit to be provided for certain groups of current and future retirees.
 As a result, there is no health care trend associated with these groups.
-The discount rate used in determining the accumulated postretirement benefit obligation was 3.40% at April 2, 2016 and March 28, 2015.
-The discount rate used in determining the net periodic benefit cost was 3.40% for fiscal 2016, 4.10% for fiscal 2015, and 3.80% for fiscal 2014.
-To determine the postretirement net periodic benefit costs in fiscal 2016 and fiscal 2015 the RP-2014 mortality table was used and for fiscal 2014 the RP-2000 combined mortality table was used.
+The discount rate used in determining the accumulated postretirement benefit obligation was 3.70% at April 1, 2017 and 3.40% at April 2, 2016.
+The discount rate used in determining the net periodic benefit cost was 3.40% for fiscal 2017, 3.40% for fiscal 2016, and 4.10% for fiscal 2015.
+To determine the postretirement net periodic benefit costs in fiscal 2017, the RP-2014 mortality table projected to the measurement date with Scale MP-2016 was used and for fiscal 2016 and fiscal 2015 the RP-2014 mortality table with Scale MP-2015 and MP-2014, respectively, were used.

 The following benefit payments, which reflect future service as appropriate, are expected to be paid.
-The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2016:
+The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2017: